- Explore On-Campus Living

 Living Learning Communities

-This is a cooperative program between Residence Life and Alaska Native Science & Engineering Program (ANSEP) and the College of Engineering.
+This is a cooperative program between Residence Life and the Alaska Native Science & Engineering Program (ANSEP) and the College of Engineering.
 This community provides a supportive environment for science and engineering majors, particularly Alaska Native and rural students.
-ANSEP helps students develop close ties with others who have similar backgrounds and interests while adjusting to campus life.
+ANSEP help students develop close ties with others who have similar backgrounds and interests while adjusting to campus life.
 Engineering students outside of the ANSEP program benefit from living on a floor of students who are taking similar classes and working toward a future career in science and engineering.

 First-Year Residential Experience (FYRE) Program